thepembeweb/logs-analysis/README.md

 ![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg)

-The Logs Analysis report will anser the following questions:
+The Logs Analysis report will answer the following questions:

 1. What are the most popular three articles of all time?
 Which articles have been accessed the most?
 Present this information as a sorted list with the most popular article at the top.